 - Students face increased expenditure on study-related costs that cannot be met through existing funding provision.

 - Additional vacation rent costs are incurred if students are required to stay in Oxford during the Christmas or Easter vacations, where these costs may not already be met through college support.

 - Parental contributions are not at the level anticipated by the relevant Student Finance agency when calculating maintenance funding entitlement in line with household income.
 This could be due to parents supporting multiple children in higher education, or where other financial commitments exist.

 Please note that the Student Support Fund bursary is not intended to cover any costs related to COVID-19.
-Students experiencing financial difficulty related to COVID-19 should visit the COVID-19 Hardship Fund page and discuss with their college hardship officer.
+Students experiencing financial difficulty related to COVID-19 should visit the COVID-19 Assistance Fund page and discuss with their college hardship officer.

 What is the application procedure and deadlines?

-Students can obtain a Student Support Fund bursary application form through their College Hardship Officer.
+Once applications are open, students will be able to obtain a Student Support Fund bursary application form through their College Hardship Officer.
 The hardship officer varies across colleges but could be the Senior Tutor, Bursar or Academic Administrator.

 Complete applications should be submitted by the college to Student Fees and Funding.
 The form includes sections for the student and college officer to complete, and applications will only be considered when both sections have been received.